Osteospermum moniliferum: Taxonomy

+Osteospermum moniliferum was first described by Carl Linnaeus in 1753.
+It was given the binomial name Chrysanthemoides monilifera in 1943 by Nils Tycho Norlindh.
+It was one of two species in genus Chrysanthemoides, along with Chrysanthemoides incana (now Osteospermum incanum).

-The species name monilifera comes from the Latin, monile, meaning necklace or collar, referring to the shiny fruit arranged around the flowers like a necklace.
+The species name moniliferum comes from the Latin, monile, meaning necklace or collar, referring to the shiny fruit arranged around the flowers like a necklace.

+In Australia, O. m. subsp. moniliferum is known by the common name 'boneseed', while O. m. subsp. rotundatum is known by the common name 'bitou bush'.
+In New Zealand subspecies are not distinguished and O. moniliferum is known simply as 'boneseed'.

 Description

 Boneseed is a perennial, woody, upright shrub, growing to 3 m, although occasionally taller.
-It is a member of the Asteraceae (daisy) family and has showy, bright yellow flowers in swirls of 5-8 'petals' (ray florets) up to 30 mm in diameter.
+It is a member of the Asteraceae (daisy) family and has showy, bright yellow flowers in swirls of 5–8 'petals' (ray florets) up to 30 mm in diameter.
 Fruit are berry-like, spherical at around 8 mm in diameter, and turn dark-brown to black with a bone-coloured seed inside of 6–7 mm diameter.
 Leaves are 2–6 cm long by 1.5–5 cm wide, oval tapering to the base with irregularly serrate margins.

 Bitou bush can be distinguished from boneseed in part due to its more rounded sprawling habit to 1.5–2 m, less noticeably toothy leaf margins and seeds that are egg-like rather than spherical.

 Both boneseed and bitou bush hybridise readily, however, so examples of plants demonstrating a fusion of traits is possible.

-C. monilifera has been shown to need pollinators in order to reproduce.
+O. moniliferum has been shown to need pollinators in order to reproduce.

 Distribution and habitat

-Chrysanthemoides monilifera occurs naturally in coastal areas of South Africa, reaching into southern Namibia and Mozambique.
-The most widespread subspecies in South Africa is pisifera.
-Subspecies rotundata is concentrated along the eastern coast of South Africa from its southern tip through to the Mozambique border.
-Subspecies monilifera is concentrated around Cape Town and the Cape Peninsula on South Africa's south western coast.
+Osteospermum moniliferum occurs naturally in coastal areas of South Africa, reaching into Lesotho, Zimbabwe, and southern Mozambique.
+Subspecies rotundatum is concentrated along the eastern coast of South Africa from its southern tip through KwaZulu-Natal to southern Mozambique.
+Subspecies moniliferum is concentrated around Cape Town and the Cape Peninsula on South Africa's south western coast, where its native habitats include the Cape Flats Dune Strandveld.
+Subspecies canescens is native to Kwazulu-Natal, the Northern Provinces, and Free State of South Africa and to Lesotho.
+Subspecies septentrionale is native to Mozambique, Zimbabwe, and the Northern Provinces.

 Invasive species

 Australia

-In Australia, subspecies rotundata (bitou bush) has naturalised along the coast of Queensland and New South Wales, while subspecies monilifera (boneseed) has naturalised along and near the coast in parts of Victoria and South Australia.
+In Australia, subspecies rotundatum (bitou bush) has naturalised along the coast of Queensland and New South Wales, while subspecies moniliferum (boneseed) has naturalised along and near the coast in parts of Victoria and South Australia.

 New Zealand

-In New Zealand C. monilifera, which is listed on the National Pest Plant Accord, is common in coastal locations throughout the North Island, and can also be found in the South Island in Nelson City, Port Hills (Christchurch) and the Otago Peninsula.
+In New Zealand O. moniliferum, which is listed on the National Pest Plant Accord, is common in coastal locations throughout the North Island, and can also be found in the South Island in Nelson City, Port Hills (Christchurch) and the Otago Peninsula.